top of page

 By John Aziza

-With so many evangelical denominations competing for attention, it is sometimes tempting to resort to the “Church Fathers” as a reasonable measure of orthodoxy.
-Christians disillusioned by the constant quibbling over proper doctrine and theology find this temptation strongest.
+With so many evangelical denominations vying for attention, it is sometimes tempting to resort to the “Church Fathers” as a gauge of orthodoxy.
+Christians disillusioned by the constant quibbling over doctrine and theology are most susceptible to this temptation.
 And especially so when encountering the Christian writings of the Ante-Nicene period.
 It is hoped that the earliest strata of Church history closest to the Apostles' day might produce the most accurate interpretation of the New Testament.

 But this logic is flawed.
 It is flawed for the simple reason that even when glimpsing into the first century Church, we find that a number of heresies had already become prevalent.
 For instance, consider the false teachings espoused by the “Judaizers” with whom Paul and Barnabas had no small contention (Acts 15).
 Or the Gnostics in 1 Timothy 6:20.
 Or Hymenaeus, Alexander, and Philetus, who were "overthrowing the Faith of many" by teaching the errors of preterism and antinomianism (2 Timothy 1:18-20; 2:17-18).
 Finally, consider the many errors rebuked by Jesus in His seven letters to the seven Churches of Revelation.
 By the end of Paul's lifetime, those who clung to the pure Apostolic Faith were already few, interspersed among the vast sea of apostates.
 So we hardly need search beyond the Apostles' own day to locate doctrinal error in the Church.
 How much more of it should we then expect by the second or third centuries?
 This fact alone is sufficient reason to reject the patristic writings [from any period] as being authoritative.